uccser/cs-field-guide/CONTRIBUTING.md

 - Commits should be as descriptive as possible.
 Other developers (and even future you) will thank you for your forethought and verbosity for well documented commits.
 [Ideally follow this commit structure](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), otherwise in short:
   - Limit the first line to 72 characters or less
   - Reference issues and pull requests liberally
-  - Use the present tense ("Add feature" not "Added feature")
-  - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Use [Vincent Driessen's Git Branching Model](http://nvie.com/posts/a-successful-git-branching-model/) for managing development.
 Please read this document to understand our branching methods.

 ### Project structure